 How can you share this material with students?

-- Handouts, class notes and teacher compiled worksheets (printed and digital)
+- Printed class hand-outs and compiled worksheets

 - Interactive whiteboards and screens